HOME / About Us

 Teachers create space for children to name and understand their feelings.
 Yoga games, movement journaling, or themed discussions (like “How do we feel when we’re mad?”) help children connect emotions with their bodies and breath.

-Recognizing that children need to move frequently, teachers keep activities short, dynamic, and varied.
+Recognising that children need to move frequently, teachers keep activities short, dynamic, and varied.
 They adapt on the spot if kids are restless, switching to a game or a calming moment as needed.

 Above all, the teacher fosters a sense of trust, belonging, and play.
 They respect each child’s pace and personality, creating a class where everyone feels included and celebrated.